Godot-Templates/.github/profile/README.md

 ## About

-All templates here are free to download and use.
+* All templates here are free to download and use.

-Use them as starting points, modify them, break them apart, or build full games from them.
-PRs to improve the templates are welcome.
+* PRs are welcome

-Want to add a template?
+* Want to transfer a repo here?
 Message `redbracket` on Discord!
+* Have a template idea?
+[Create an issue!]([https://github.com/Godot-Templates/.github/issues)